ncatlab/nlab-content/pages/0/8/9/5/15980/content.md

 ## Idea

-Analytic motivic homotopy theory is an analytic generalization of [[motivic homotopy theory]].
+Analytic motivic homotopy theory is an analytic generalization of [[motivic homotopy theory]] that gives back classical homotopy theory when one works with analytic varieties over $\mathbb{C}$ and motivic homotopy theory when one works with strict analytic varieties over a ring equipped with its trivial norm.

+The proper setting for analytic motivic homotopy theory of quasi-projective varieties seems to be the setting of [[logarithmic motivic homotopy theory]].

 ## Related subjects